 Activate your my.brocku.ca account

-Note: The password you set for your my.brocku.ca account will also be used for your Brock email account and access to all computer labs on campus (including the Goodman School of Business dedicated computer lab in TA 304 and graduate student lounge in TA 262).
+Note: The password you set for your my.brocku.ca account will also be used for your Brock email account and access to all computer labs on campus (including the Goodman School of Business dedicated computer lab and graduate student lounge).

 In order for us to set up your access to enter and use our Goodman School of Business Graduate Lab and Lounge, you must enter two important pieces of information into the Goodman Portal:

-- Badger code.
+- Campus ID.
 Please select “CPU Accounts Agreement.”
-After carefully reading the Graduate Programs Academic Computing Behaviour Guide, enter your Badger code at the bottom of the page to indicate your acceptance, then click submit.
+After carefully reading the Graduate Programs Academic Computing Behaviour Guide, enter your Campus ID code at the bottom of the page to indicate your acceptance, then click submit.
 Once you have accepted the guidelines for computing behaviour and attended a mandatory training session (offered at the beginning of each term), our IT group will set up your computing profile on our business servers.

 - Student card MAG swipe number.
 On your student card, you will find a long series of letters and numbers below the bar code.
 It will look something like this: A29157001234567A.
 Please select “Swipe Access”.
 Once you have carefully read the Swipe Card Access agreement, please enter your complete MAG swipe number in the space provided then click submit.
 Your swipe card will only be activated once you have completed the above procedure and attended a mandatory training session (offered at the beginning of each term).